ray-project/ray-llm/docs/kuberay/deploy-on-gke.md

 # It should be scheduled on the CPU node.
 If it is not, something is wrong.
 ```

-## Step 6: Create a RayCluster with Aviary
+## Step 6: Create a RayCluster with RayLLM

 If you are running this tutorial on the Google Cloud Shell, please copy the file `docs/kuberay/ray-cluster.aviary-gke.yaml` to the Google Cloud Shell.
 You may find it useful to use the [Cloud Shell Editor](https://cloud.google.com/shell/docs/editor-overview) to edit the file.

-Now you can create a RayCluster with Aviary.
-Aviary is included in the image `anyscale/aviary:latest`, which is specified in the RayCluster YAML manifest `ray-cluster.aviary-gke.yaml`.
+Now you can create a RayCluster with RayLLM.
+RayLLM is included in the image `anyscale/aviary:latest`, which is specified in the RayCluster YAML manifest `ray-cluster.aviary-gke.yaml`.

 ```sh
 # path: docs/kuberay